-The financial assets included in the above balances related to receivables for which there was no recent history of default and past due amounts, except for an other receivable due from a project owner as at 31st December 2022.
-Due to uncertainty over the timing of its recoverability from the project owner, an ECL rate of 100% was employed as at 31st December 2022.
-During the Year, the amount due from the project owner was fully written off as it was not expected to be recovered.
-As at 31st December 2023 and 2022, the loss allowance of the remaining other receivables was assessed to be minimal.
+The financial assets included in the above balances related to receivables for which there was no recent history of default and past due amounts, except for an other receivable due from a third party as at 31st December 2024.
+Due to uncertainty over the timing of its recoverability from the third party, an ECL rate of 100% was employed as at 31st December 2024.
+During the year ended 31st December 2023, the amount due from a project owner was fully written off as it was not expected to be recovered.
+As at 31st December 2024 and 2023, the loss allowance of the remaining other receivables was assessed to be minimal.